stdlib-js/google-summer-of-code/README.md

 To submit a patch,

-1. Create a GitHub account, if you do not already have one.

 1. Fork the [stdlib repository][stdlib].

 1. Setup your platform to develop [stdlib][stdlib] (e.g., install Git, clone your forked repository, set it up to track the remote upstream [stdlib repository][stdlib], install dependencies, and initialize your local development environment).
 Our [contributing guide][stdlib-contributing] walks you through setting up Git and details our preferred way of development.